plblum/jivs/README.md

 <a name="inputvalidators"></a>
 ## InputValidators: Connecting Conditions to Error messages

 Validation is really just a process that evaluates some rule and returns a result.
 If there was an error, the result involves an error message.

 The `InputValidator class` handles this work.
 Once again, we use a Descriptor to configure it.
-Here’s the `InputValidatorDescriptor type`:
+Like all Descriptors in Jivs, it only has properties, many of which are optional.
+It is not a class either.
+You just create a plain old JavaScript object strongly typed with this interface.
 ```ts
 interface InputValidatorDescriptor {
     conditionDescriptor: null | ConditionDescriptor;